WinSSHTerm/WinSSHTerm/README.md

 ### Changelog
 2.19.1
 * Bug fix: Fixed some focus issues
+* Script Runner: Output CustomId if not empty

 2.19.0
 * new feature "WSL Starter": Easy access to WSL on Windows (Tools->WSL Starter)